Vancouver Island and Coast Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate is 56.1%.
-It grew by 0.6 percentage points from November and went up by 0.5 percentage points from same month last year.
+• The local employment rate stands at 54.7%.
+It went down by 1.4 percentage points from December and grew by 1.1 percentage points from same month last year.

-• Local unemployment rate is 5.0%.
-It went down by 1.0 percentage points month-over-month, and declined by 0.0 percentage points year-over-year.
+• Local unemployment rate reached 6.0%.
+It went up by 1.0 percentage points month-over-month, and went down by 0.1 percentage points year-over-year.

 Employment Trends

-Total employment in December 2025 was 13,290, showing a measured increase of 150 from the previous month.
-From December last year, employment levels improved by 200, showing strength.
+Total employment in January 2026 was 12,950, showing a significant decrease of 340 from the previous month.
+Relative to January last year, employment levels grew by 340, maintaining momentum.

 Scroll down to explore more data